MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Proposal: Use a [Percolator](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/36726.pdf) inspired timestamp recovery protocol (See section 2.3 Timestamps).
-Periodically we durably store some value greater than the current global timestamp.
+Periodically we durably store some value greater than the current global timestamp in the stash.
 We never allocate a timestamp larger than or equal the one durably stored, without first updating the durably stored timestamp.
 When Materialize restarts, it uses the value durably stored as the initial timestamp.

 The properties described in this section and the [Global Timestamp](#Global Timestamp) section are sufficient to ensure Strict Serializability across restarts.